AINetworkAr/design-systematics/README.md

 Serving content from CDNs can significantly improve performance in two ways:

-* Users receive content from data centers close to them
+* Users receive content at data centers close to them
 * Your servers do not have to serve requests that the CDN fulfills

 ### Push CDNs